Sprinkles and Sprouts

 a wooden spoon in a bowl of Thai sweet potato mash with text at the top and bottom

-This Thai Sweet Potato Mash is one of the best side dishes EVER.
+This Thai Sweet Potato Mash is one of the best side dishes ever.
 The natural sweetness of the potato mixed with the wonderful Thai spices means your mashed sweet potato is a delicious mix of sweet and savory.

 Sweet Potato Mash make a great healthy, low carb option, perfect as a side dish for your midweek meal; a delicious accompaniment to your favorite protein.